samlown/restfulness/README.md

 )
 ```

-By default, Restfulness comes with a Rack compatible dispatcher, but in the future it might make sense to add others.

 If you want to run Restfulness standalone, simply create a `config.ru` that will load up your application:

 ```ruby